dsicher/demo-bot/README.md

 ### Step 5: *Edit your settings*

-Next we'll create a file in the root diretory of this project called `.env`.
+Next open a text editor and create a file in the root diretory of this project called `.env`.
-The exact file name should be `.env`.
-The file name should include the dot prefix and its contents should look like this:
+The file name should include the dot prefix and its contents should look like
+this:

     token=xoxb-fffffffffff-PfN6HCc7L6kVHqTU3eTS1Csc